-A sales deck is a presentation shown to prospective clients to introduce your product/service.
+A sales deck is a presentation shown to prospective clients to introduce your product or service.
 A good sales deck is personalized to specific prospects and key decision makers.
 The best sales decks use data visualization, video, and text to deliver storytelling that resonates with potential buyers.

 As a sales professional, you know how to get your foot in the door, but once you’re in front of prospects you’re fighting against strong competitors, and worse still, you're competing against the status quo.